-One example is the use of the verb regalar — which means to give as a present.
+One example is the use of the verb regalar—that means to give as a present.
 If asking someone for a cigarette, a Spaniard or Argentine will say “¿me das un cigarro?” whereas in Mexico the usual way would be to say “¿me regalas un cigarro?”
 The implication is that of willingness on the part of the giver, and the absence of any debt on the part of the taker.

 In times of crisis and other times, politicians and corporations love euphemisms.
 Prices never go up, they are merely adjusted.
 The pressing question: “¿ajustados hacia arriba?” will draw a painful look in response that says “of course, but we don’t feel the need to mention it in such blatant terms.”

 Layoffs are “maximización de recursos humanos” or something of the sort, and the insistent “¿despidos?” (layoffs) will be considered somewhat mean-spirited.

 This beating around the bush and shifting of the blame crops up in the most everyday expressions and turns of phrase.

 In Spanish, you never lose anything, rather, the object “loses itself” from you.
 This and similar phrases make use of the reflexive “se” and the thing lost, dropped, or broken becomes the subject, while the loser (dropper, breaker) becomes the object.

 Se perdió el dinero.
 The money got lost (lost itself).

 Se me perdió el dinero.
 I lost the money.
 Perdí el dinero is quite correct, but not often heard.